berndruecker/camunda-7-remote-spring-boot-example/README.md

-Example showing how to connect to a remote Camunda Run from Spring boot for external taks and OpenAPI REST calls
+Example showing how to connect to a remote Camunda Run from Spring boot for external taks and OpenAPI REST calls.

 # What's this?